muskanTaza/Dash.Readme-docs/reference/JAVASCRIPT SDK/payin-cards/integrating-cards-for-payin-api.md

 <div id="payin-card"></div>
 ```

-Use window.tazapay(publishableKey) to create an instance of the Tazapay object.
+Use window\.tazapay(publishableKey) to create an instance of the Tazapay object.
 The Tazapay object is your entry point to the rest of the Payin.js SDK.

 1. Please refer to the list of configurations for the card UI [guide](https://docs.tazapay.com/reference/additional-details-1#1-cards-configuration), check the description, and use the configuration according to your use case.
 2. Please refer to the list of events for the card UI [guide](https://docs.tazapay.com/reference/additional-details-1#2-cards-events), check the description, and use the events according to your use case.